Book Your Stay

 1. Channel Islands National Park

-Located just 12 miles off the California coast, the Channel Islands National Park in California is a remarkable and remote wilderness area.
-Comprising five unique islands with diverse terrains, fauna, and vegetation, it’s also home to over 1,470 square miles of underwater treasures, including the endangered species, whales, dolphins, fish, shipwrecks, and majestic kelp forests.
+Just 12 miles off the California coast, the Channel Islands National Park is a remarkable wilderness area.
+With five unique islands, diverse terrains, and abundant marine life, it offers over 1,470 square miles of underwater treasures, including whales, dolphins, fish, shipwrecks, and stunning kelp forests.
 Unlike other National Parks in California, this one can only be reached by boat.

 1. Scuba Diving